Reservation for Muslims: APCC to seek Sonia`s intervention

-(APCC) on Saturday said it is committed for reservation to Muslims
+said it is committed to reservation to Muslims in the state

-in the State and would seek party supreme Sonia Gandhi's
+and would seek party supremo Sonia Gandhi`s intervention in

 The party which convened a meeting here today to discuss